 Jo is in her fourth year of UVic’s writing program, focussing on screenwriting and creative nonfiction.
 She is from Guelph, Ontario but is a west coaster at heart.
 Jo love’s going on polar swims in the ocean and hiking in the woods.
 Nature always gets her creative juices flowing.
 She loves to sew and watch movies.
 She has wanted to be a writer ever since she can remember and she loves being able to take people’s lives and turn them into lyricism or project them onto a screen.
 Her favourite part of writing is being able to process the ideas in her head onto the page.
 She serves as a Drama Editor for This Side of West.

-J Johnson is a third year Writing and Theatre student originally from New Hampshire and currently in Victoria.
+J Johnson is a third year Writing and Theatre student originally from New Hampshire and currently living in Victoria.
 Much of their writing focuses on queer themes and characters, and they are deeply drawn to the sensory, collaborative, and interactive aspects involved in writing for film and theatre.
-Their playwriting has previously been produced by UVic SATCo and Coffeehouse Theatre Society.
+Their playwriting has previously been produced by Coffeehouse Theatre Society and twice by UVic SATCo, and they have additionally acted for both companies.
 J serves as a Drama Editor for This Side of West.

 Sarah Androsoff is a third year Writing student at the University of Victoria.
 She is specializing in creative nonfiction at UVic, but also loves writing poetry because of its ambiguity.
 Her writing has been published in Monday Magazine, and Saskatoon Home Magazine.
 Besides writing, Sarah is passionate about photography, soccer and traveling.
 After graduation, Sarah aims to become a travel writer so she can share inspiring stories about different cultures and communities.
 She serves as a Poetry Editor for This Side of West.